drakeet/MultiType/README.md

 English Version | [《Android 复杂的列表视图新写法 · 详解篇》](https://github.com/drakeet/Effective-MultiType/blob/master/README.md)

 Previously, when we need to develop a complex RecyclerView / ListView, it is a difficult and troublesome work.
-We should override the `getItemViewType` of `RecyclerView.Adapter` , add some types, and create some `ViewHolder`s relating to the types.
+We should override the `getItemViewType()` of `RecyclerView.Adapter` , add some types, and create some `ViewHolder`s relating to those types.
 The process is cumbersome.

-**Once we need to add a new item type, we have to go to the original adapter and modify some old codes,** and adapter classes will be more bulky.
+Once we need to add a new item type, we have to go to the original adapter and modify some old codes, and adapter classes will be bulkier.

-Today, I created a new intuitive and flexible way to easily create the complex RecyclerView / ListView, with the MultiType library, we could insert a new item type without changing the old adapter codes and make them more readable.
+Today, I created a new intuitive and flexible way to easily create complex RecyclerViews, **with the MultiType library, we could insert a new item type without changing the old adapter codes and make them more readable.**

 ## Getting started